raspberrypi/hats/devicetree-guide.md

 ###**This section is under active development and portions of the guide rely on software features not yet implemented.**
 ---
-Within the HAT specification is the (recommended) option to include a data atom that contains a devicetree overlay  binary (.dtbo).
+Within the HAT specification is the requirement to include a data atom that contains a devicetree overlay binary (.dtbo).

 First, read and understand what a device tree is and how it is used by system software (i.e. Linux).